-Schroeder has published his research in journals such as Communication Law & Policy, The Review of Higher Education, First Amendment Studies,and the Journal of Media Law & Ethics, and is the teaching chair for the Law and Policy division of the national Association for Education in Journalism and Mass Communication.
+Schroeder has published his research in First Amendment Law Review, Communication Law & Policy, The Review of Higher Education, and First Amendment Studies.
+He is the teaching chair for the Law& Policy Division of the Association for Education in Journalism and Mass Communication.

-In the classroom, Schroeder seeks to challenge students to critically consider the meaning of freedom of expression as well as the impact the questions that surround such rights will have in their careers and their lives.
+In the classroom, Schroeder challenges students to critically consider the meaning of freedom of expression as well as the impact the questions that surround such rights will have in their careers and their lives.

 Ph.D. in journalism, University of Oklahoma